Muhammad al-Banki

-Muhammad Ahmed Al-Banki (1963-2010) (محمد أحمد البنكي) was a Bahraini philosopher and writer and a key postmodern in the region in the 1990s.
+Muhammad Ahmed Al-Banki (1963–2010) (محمد أحمد البنكي) was a Bahraini philosopher and writer and a key postmodern in the region in the 1990s.
 Once an Under-Secretary at the Ministry of Culture and Information, he died on April 28, 2010.

 Career

 Al-Banki graduated from the College of Arts of the University of Bahrain in 1990, when he began editing the culture column of the local newspaper Al Ayam.
-Afte ra short time there, he returned to his alma mater to serve as director of its Department of Public Relations and Media.
+After a short time there, he returned to his alma mater to serve as director of its Department of Public Relations and Media.
 While working there, he edited a series of literary and critical periodicals, ultimately leading to a post as Editor-in-Chief of Al-Watan.

 Al-Banki worked briefly as an advisor to Minister of Culture Mai bint Mohammed Al Khalifa.
 He was appointed Under-Secretary in 2008 and served as such until his death in 2010.